colemancda/colemancda.github.io/about.md

 <img class="profile-picture" src="images/avatar.jpg">

 Seasoned iOS Developer experienced in designing and developing custom applications ranging from home automation, to social and business apps.
-Works well independently as a Freelancer and in teams of all sizes.
+Works well independently as a freelancer and in teams of all sizes.
 Anticipates customer needs and meets project requirements.
 Skilled in cross-cultural communication.
 Natural learner.
-In the top 1% most active open source Swift contributors on GitHub (4500+ commits and 1500+ stars in 2016).
-Contributed to Swift compiler, reverse engineered Apple’s Foundation framework and wrote clone of UIKit for Linux.
-Also loves Hackintoshes.
+Contributed to Swift compiler, reverse engineered Apple’s Foundation framework and reimplemented CoreBluetooth for Linux.

 ----

 ## Skills

-- Languages: C (5 years), Objective-C (5 years), Swift (3 years)
+- Languages: C (8 years), Objective-C (8 years), Swift (6 years)

 - Platforms: macOS, iOS, watchOS, tvOS, Linux